liamnichols/liamnichols.github.io/_posts/2023-10-02-taking-your-strings-catalogs-to-the-next-level.md

 ## But what about the arguments?

-We haven't looked at passing arguments into localized strings yet, so lets go back to teh start quickly:
+We haven't looked at passing arguments into localized strings yet, so lets go back to the start quickly:

 ```swift
 Text("There are \(items.count) pending posts")